Sienci-Labs/Resources/gsender/gs-grbl-alarm-error-codes.md

 ### Error 33

 Can pop up as "Motion command target is invalid" and usually comes from issues with G2 or G3 arc/curve movements in the g-code.
-If the target is invalid you might want to verify the file again in gSender or regenerated it in CAM with the right post processor.
+If the target is invalid you might want to verify the file again in gSender or regenerate it in CAM with the right post processor.

+For example, there have been [many](https://forum.sienci.com/t/invalid-g-code-id-33-in-gsender/10904) [reports](https://community.carbide3d.com/t/grbl-error-invalid-gcode-id-33/1204) that if you use the `inch` post processor in Vectric, Carveco, or Fusion 360 then they won't add enough decimal places to satisfy arc curve calculations - which will cause an Error 33.
+The best solution is to just use a `mm` post processor to get more accurate movements, or for Carveco use `UGS grbl`.

 If this isn't the cause, then refer to the steps shown for [Errors 1, 2, 20, 24, 26, 28](#error-1-2-20-24-26-28) shown above.